Bitbol-Lab/DiffPaSS/README.md

 ### From source

-Clone this repository on your local machine by running and move inside the root folder.
-We recommend creating and activating a dedicated conda or virtualenv Python virtual environment.
+Clone this repository on your local machine by running

 ``` sh
 git clone git@github.com:Bitbol-Lab/DiffPaSS.git